LHAASO protons versus LHAASO diffuse gamma-rays: a consistency check: Discussion

 Two alternatives that were not fully explored in this paper are the additional $\gamma$-ray absorption by interstellar radiation field (ISRF) and the possibility of a spatial-dependent CR energy spectrum.
 Absorption of $\gamma$-rays with energies $E_\gamma\gtrsim 30$ TeV, due to kinematical threshold for pair production, would require a population of background photons more energetic than CMB.
-Their contribution is, however, believed to be small according to present estimates, see e.g.\cite{Vernetto:2016alq}.
+Their contribution is, however, believed to be small according to present estimates, see e.g.\citet{Vernetto:2016alq}.
 To assess the possibility of CR-spectrum spatial dependency, we have computed the ratio between the diffuse $\gamma$-ray emission measured by LHAASO in the two different sky regions.
 We note due to the large uncertainties, LHAASO data do not distinguish a hint of spatial dependent spectral indices in the TeV-PeV energy range.
 The ratio among the current data set from the two regions, as reported in Fig.\ref{fig:ratio_regions}, is consistent with a constant value, which indicates that, in principle, the cosmic ray (CR) spectrum in both regions is the same.
+Nevertheless, the ratio predicted from both Galactic gas maps is considerably below the ratio obtained by observations at gamma-ray energies $E_\gamma \lesssim 10^2$ TeV.
+This difference in normalization could be attributed to a slightly higher density of gas or CRs in the inner region.
+However, this would increase the high-energy gamma-ray flux ($E_\gamma \gtrsim 10^2$ TeV) in the inner region, possibly leading to a predicted flux above the LHAASO observations.
 Conversely, the ratios between the models and the data shown in Fig.\ref{fig:ratio_data} reveal a significant mismatch between the spectral shape of local CR and the measured gamma rays.
+This discrepancy is most noticeable in the inner region for gamma-ray energies $E_\gamma \lesssim 10^2$ TeV, while is the lowest in the lateral region.

 One possible explanation is that the CR spectrum we are measuring may not be the one responsible for the observed gamma-ray emission.
 Specifically, the CR spectrum in the remainder of the Galaxy could be characterized by a different \textit{knee} location at around $E_p \sim 300$ TeV, which is compatible with the observed gamma break.
-This idea, partially explored in previous work \cite{Prevotat_2024}, could be directly tested in the future through gamma-ray observations.
+This idea, partially explored in previous work \citep{Prevotat_2024}, could be directly tested in the future through gamma-ray observations.

 Indeed we believe that a ratio between the diffuse gamma ray emission in different regions of the Galaxy reported directly by the LHAASO collaboration could offer more clear information by a significant reduction of the systematical uncertainties.